ln-komandur/linux-utils/Reinstall-Lubuntu20-04.md

 # Taking backups

 ## Backup the following

+**Note:** This is a precautionary step.
+Restoration of any of these backups is not covered as that need did not arise (knock on good wood)
 1. `/home/<username>` folders of each user who needs to be restored post reinstallation.
 Ensure that they include the respective .bash_rc and .profile files
 2. `/etc/default/grub`
 3. `/etc/fstab`
+4. Export bookmarks from all browsers of all users and take a backup

 ## Users' UIDs and their groups.